bensadeh/circumflex/README.md

 `less` remembers your search term between sessions.
 This means that the next time you want to jump between top-level posts, you can hit <kbd>n</kbd> to go to the next `::` directly.

 ## Known issues
-The first keystroke is lost when viewing comments in `less`, see [gdamore/tcell#194](https://github.com/gdamore/tcell/issues/194).
+The first keystroke is lost when moving from cview (submission menu) to viewing comments in `less`, see [gdamore/tcell#194](https://github.com/gdamore/tcell/issues/194).

 ## Under the hood
 `circumflex` uses: